solring/fastVimConfig/README.md

 However, you still have to setup the font of your terminal to powerline fonts in order to show powerline symbols correctly.

+If zsh is available, you can edit .tmux.conf to open the optional setting of default shell which will set it to zsh.